 How do governments influence effects of digitalisation, such as cybercrime and breaches of privacy?
 And how can governments make better use of benefits that digitalisation has to offer?

 In the modern globalised world, privacy and security are two topics that do not lose their relevance.
 On the contrary, incidents demonstrate how they affect our daily life.
-This LLM programme discusses the need to protect the privacy of citizens online, but also looks at the risks of the dependency on the private sector in IT projects and describes online tools to increase the effectiveness of law enforcement.
+This LLM programme discusses the need to protect the privacy of citizens online, the influence of the private sector and the effectiveness of law enforcement.

-This master responds to an increasing demand of the labour market, since there is a great need for lawyers with knowledge of public administration to deal with the aforementioned issues.
+This master responds to an increasing demand of the labour market, since there is a great need for lawyers with knowledge of public administration to deal with the issues of digitalisation.
+As a graduate of this programme, you will be highly demanded by employers.

 If you'd like to know more about the special features of this LLM, you can sign up for our GLIDS newsletter.